ericwq/nvide/README.md

 ### Install fonts

 Install one or all of the fonts, It's required by `nvide`.
-I set set font family as `JetbrainsMono Nerd Font` in `~/.config/kitty/kitty.conf`

 ```sh
 brew search '/font-.*-nerd-font/'                   # search nerd font